-A directory full of hook script templates (and hook scripts themselves, once you've installed some)
+This directory contains hook script templates and hook scripts, if any have been installed.

 This may sound really prestigious and lofty, but we're just talking about anyone who is interested in that mysterious realm beyond the working copy where everyone's data hangs out.